ufechner7/pykitemodels/README.md

 Technische Universiteit Delft hereby disclaims all copyright interest in the package “pykitemodels” (models of airborne wind energy systems) written by the Author(s).

 Prof.dr.
 H.G.C.
 (Henri) Werij, Dean of Aerospace Engineering

+## Donations
+If you like this software, please consider donating to https://gofund.me/508e041b .